-With that in mind, here’s a quick guide to how to unblock Facebook, and how to stay safe on Facebook.
+With that in mind, here’s a quick guide to how to unblock Facebook with a VPN, and how to stay safe on Facebook.
 The two topics go together like the sides of a coin.
 As we’ll see, using a VPN makes perfect sense in both cases.

 Why would you need to unblock Facebook?